-- 4.29 It is important that residents have access to an area of private outdoor amenity space.
+4.29 It is important that residents have access to an area of private outdoor amenity space.
 This is usually provided as a communal area that is available for all residents of the HMO to use but should not be accessible to the public.
-This space should be designed to provide an area for residents for informal recreation, gardening, drying clothes and socialising. - 4.30 The minimum requirement for amenity space for Houses in Multiple Occupation is 10m2 per occupant. - 4.31 The amenity space must be accessible to all residents and be of high quality.
-The standard can be met either by provision of a communal area, such as: - a rear garden, or - a communal roof terrace (subject to no harmful effect on neighbours), or - a private space (such as a balcony, subject to no harmful effect on neighbours) or - a combination of these. - 4.32 Areas to the front of a building that are not private, and areas intended for parking and bin stores will not be included in the calculation.
-Narrow spaces (typically less than 2.5m wide) will not be included in a calculation of available amenity space as they are not considered to provide useable space. - 4.33 Applicants must take all opportunities to provide the minimum amenity space requirement within the proposals.
+This space should be designed to provide an area for residents for informal recreation, gardening, drying clothes and socialising.

+4.30 The minimum requirement for amenity space for Houses in Multiple Occupation is 10m per occupant.

+4.31 The amenity space (if communal) must be accessible to all residents directly from the property (i.e. residents should not have to leave the property and enter the space from a public highway or otherwise) and be of high quality.
+The total amount of amenity space to be provided should account for all HMOs (or flats) that have access to it even if some of those already exist.
+The standard can be met either by provision of a communal area, such as:

+- a rear garden, or - a communal roof terrace (subject to no harmful effect on neighbours), or - a private space (such as a balcony, subject to no harmful effect on neighbours) or - a combination of these.

+4.32 Areas to the front of a building that are not private, and areas intended for parking and bin stores will not be included in the calculation.
+Narrow spaces (typically less than 2.5m wide) will not be included in a calculation of available amenity space as they are not considered to provide useable space.

+4.33 Applicants must take all opportunities to provide the minimum amenity space requirement within the proposals.
 This may include the removal of existing extensions and outbuildings and/or the inclusion of appropriate roof terraces (where this does not result in detrimental harm to the living conditions of neighbouring residents or the character of an area).
 The Council will not permit insufficient amenity space if all opportunities to maximise the amount of space have not been taken.
 Extensions to properties to increase accommodation will not be permitted if this would result in an inadequate amount of amenity space.

-- 4.34 Furthermore, if the required amount of amenity space cannot be met the Council would expect the applicant to reduce the number of occupants expected to be accommodated. - 4.35 If all measures to address the amenity space standards have been adequately demonstrated, and they still cannot be met the Council may be prepared, in exceptional circumstances, to accept a lower amount.
-Appendix B sets out how the Council will assess planning applications for conversions to flat or HMOs in relation to private outdoor amenity space. - 4.36 If the proposal is not providing the full amenity open space standard, it is the responsibility of the applicant to clearly demonstrate why a lower standard should be accepted addressing the points in the flowchart at Appendix B. This should be demonstrated in a statement submitted with a planning application.
+4.34 Furthermore, if the required amount of amenity space cannot be met the Council would expect the applicant to reduce the number of occupants expected to be accommodated.

+4.35 If all measures to address the amenity space standards have been adequately demonstrated, and they still cannot be met the Council may be prepared, in exceptional circumstances, to accept a lower amount.
+Appendix B sets out how the Council will assess planning applications for conversions to flat or HMOs in relation to private outdoor amenity space.

+4.36 If the proposal is not providing the full amenity open space standard, it is the responsibility of the applicant to clearly demonstrate why a lower standard should be accepted addressing the points in the flowchart at Appendix B. This should be demonstrated in a statement submitted with a planning application.
 It should not be assumed that the Council will accept a shortfall in the amount of amenity space, and it is the responsibility of an applicant to demonstrate to the Council's satisfaction that a shortfall of amenity space would, on balance, still achieve in a high quality and sustainable development.